 - Analysing significant events

-Example 1: Reading through and discussing a trust’s policy and procedures with a colleague can be counted as participatory learning - just remember to record it in your log.
+Example 1: Reading through and discussing your Trust’s policies and procedures with a colleague can be counted as participatory learning – just remember to record it in your log

-Example 2: Involve yourself in learning session when a rep comes to your work place to teach or implement new equipment or procedures.
+Example 2: Get involved in a teaching session when a rep comes to your workplace to demonstrate or implement new equipment or procedures

 - Lecturing, teaching or mentoring